-“Sorry, this product is out of stock” is something your retail associates never want to say to potential customers.
+“Sorry, this product is out of stock” is something your retail associates never want to say to a potential customer.

 Best Price Nutrition has 23 brick-and-mortar stores and a handful of Shopify ecommerce sites.
-With such a distributed inventory, its ecommerce manager, John Frigo, says, “people forget to do transfers so inventory is always a challenge.
-We do a physical inventory four times a year and do spot inventory checks on select brands and products included in stacks about once a month.”
+With such a distributed inventory, its ecommerce manager, John Frigo, says, “people forget to do transfers, so inventory is always a challenge.”

 Along with inventory counts, Shopify merchants can better control stockouts using reorder points and low stock reports.
-With it, merchants can see products and variants whose inventory levels are approaching the reorder point they set, and proactively order more before running out.
+With low stock reports, merchants can see products and variants whose inventory levels are approaching the preset reorder point and order more stock before running out.

 Increase sell-through rate for struggling inventory

-For products that aren’t selling like expected, merchants can proactively consider re-merchandising them in-store, promoting them to drum up interest, or applying a special discount to incentivize purchases.
-This helps sell-through struggling inventory to both secure a return on your initial investment and make room for more popular items that either sell at a higher volume, higher margin, or both.
+For products that aren’t selling as expected, merchants can consider re-merchandising them in-store: promoting them to drum up interest, or applying a special discount to incentivize purchases.
+This helps increase the sell-through of struggling inventory, to secure a return on your initial investment and make room for more popular items that either sell at a higher volume, higher margin, or both.

 Reduce inventory shrinkage

-Losing inventory is a common and frustrating problem for retailers.
+Losing inventory, or stock shrinkage, is a common and frustrating problem for retailers.
 It happens when your actual stock is lower than the figure in your inventory management software.

 Data shows that 18.2% of US retailers have inventory shrinkage rates of more than 3%—meaning over 3% of their inventory is lost or unaccounted for and therefore unsellable.

-Failing to track physical inventory levels can result in carrying too much (or not enough) inventory, which has the potential to cause budgeting issues when not kept in check.
+Failing to track physical inventory levels can result in carrying too much (or not enough) inventory, which has the potential to cause budgeting issues.

-As of May 2020, The United States Census Bureau found that the average retail business has $1.34 worth of inventory for every $1 in sales.
+As of May 2020, The United States Census Bureau found that the average retail business had $1.34 worth of inventory for every $1 in sales.

-That discrepancy between inventory on hand and demand (otherwise known as overstocking) for that inventory has led to more than $300 billion in markdowns.
-While it has applicable use cases, discounting at scale results in lost revenue as a result of lower-than-expected margins on each sale.
+The discrepancy between inventory on hand and demand for that inventory (otherwise known as overstocking) has led to more than $300 billion in markdowns.
+While discounting has its uses, discounting at scale results in lost revenue as a result of lower-than-expected margins on each sale.